To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 Smaller operating systems, such as RetroPie can be installed on a 4GB card, but more is better.
 Larger SD cards will allow additional storage on the Raspberry Pi.

-Irrespective the size of the MicroSD card, it is recommended to get hold of the fastest card available, e.g. Class 10 or faster.
+Irrespective of the size of the MicroSD card, it is recommended to get hold of the fastest card available, e.g. Class 10 or faster.

 Because MicroSD cards are fairly cheap and easily interchangeable, it is recommended to get a few at the same time.